The Trustees have agreed the following Strategy statements for the charity:

 Our vision is to create a society where people who stammer can fulfil their potential and enjoy respect and consideration.

 MISSION: What are we going to do to achieve our vision?

-We will achieve our vision by helping people who stammer in the following ways:
+We will achieve our vision by supporting anyone in the UK in the following ways:

 - Inspiring, encouraging, informing, advising and supporting all people who stammer